rengetsu/Oscilloscope/README.md

 # Oscilloscope

 Project created in "Eltesta".
 Oscilloscope - Oscilloscope project.
 Works both with real oscilloscope and in demo mode.
+Works in real-time and random-time modes.

 ## Tabs